openedx/edx-documentation/en_us/course_authors/source/video/upload_video.rst

 component.
 For more information, see :ref:`Add a Video to a Course`.

 ====================================
-Upload a Video for an edx.org Course
+Upload a Video for an MITx Online Course
 ====================================

 To upload video files, both for videos with integrated transcripts and